 Kim Talus is the Professor of European Energy Law at UEF Law School and the founder and co-director of its Center for Climate Change, Energy and Environmental Law (CCEEL).
 He is also the holder of the James McCulloch Chair in Energy Law at Tulane University and the founding director of the Tulane Center for Energy Law.
 Finally, he is also a part-time Professor of Energy Law at University of Helsinki.

 His extensive experience in research and consultancy has centered around international, comparative and European energy law.
-He has authored and co-authored articles in more than 120 publications.
+He has authored and co-authored articles in more than 200 publications.

-Talus is also a part-time Professor at UEF Law School and University of Helsinki.
 In the past, he has held teaching positions at University College London, University of Houston and University of Bonn.
 In addition to his role as the Editor-in-Chief for OGEL, he is a member of the Editorial Board for AIPN's Journal of World Energy Law and Business.

 He works frequently with companies, public authorities and governments in various areas of energy law and policy.
 His recent assignments relate to EU and international law aspects of large-scale infrastructure investments, details of EU energy regulation as well as investment disputes.